The Dusty Heart of NGC 4151 Revealed by $\lambda\sim$1-40 $\mu$m Reverberation Mapping and Variability: A Challenge to Current Clumpy Torus Models: Dust Reverberation Analysis

-We have nonetheless applied the two-lag dust reverberation mapping model to the individual IR light curves in intervals A, B, C, D and D' and summarize the best-fit parameters in Table~\ref{tab:2lag-fit}.
+Despite the poorer time sampling, we have applied the two-lag B-band and JHKL dust reverberation mapping model to the individual IR light curves in intervals A, B, D and D' and summarize the best-fit parameters in Table~\ref{tab:2lag-fit}.
 In all cases, the shorter lag is similar to that found for interval C, ranging from 30--40 days.
-The second lags for the intervals other than C have a wide scatter, presumably because of the various shortcomings in the data such as poorer time sampling and the presence of features in B-band that are not reflected in the IR, such as those discussed previously for Intervals C and D. We therefore do not include the results in the table, since we believe that the infrared-to-infrared lags reported in Table~\ref{tab:cc-ir} are much more reliable indications of the behavior.
+The second lags for the intervals other than C have a wide scatter, presumably because of the various shortcomings in the data such as poorer time sampling and features in B-band that are not reflected in the IR, such as those discussed previously for Intervals C and D. We therefore do not include the results in the table, since we believe that the infrared-to-infrared lags reported in Table~\ref{tab:cc-ir} are much more reliable indications of the behavior.

+{ The results reported in this section strongly validate that the AGN near-IR emission is dominated by two dust components with different locations and temperatures corresponding to the sublimation of silicate and carbon grains.
+If the torus is perfectly face-on to the observer, the two time lags as best measured in Interval C correspond to physical scales (radii) of about 0.033 pc and 0.076 pc.}